A man who loves wisdom makes his father glad, but he who keeps company with harlots wastes his wealth.

 Our Maker, Saviour, and Friend

 Jesus’ enemies took note (Luke 7:37-39).
-Why would an upstart religious teacher allow an immoral woman to show Him such personal affection in public?
+Why would an upstart rabbi allow immoral women to show Him such personal affection in public?
 Alas, the religious establishment failed to recognize who Jesus really was and is.
-They vastly underestimated Jesus’ power.
+They vastly underestimated Jesus’ power to heal those women.

-Jesus was "wasted" so that others—those who love and obey Him—can become incredibly wealthy (2 Corinthians 8:9).
+Jesus “wasted” himself, so that others—those who love and obey Him—could become incredibly wealthy (2 Corinthians 8:9).
 Outlandish!
 Amazing!
-Indeed- divine!
+Indeed—divine!

 Which of these steps, if any, does Jesus want you to take now?
 Ask Him.